The 69th Entry Window

 The 63rd's window was also reported in the Haltonian Magazine:

 The 63rd has become the first entry to fit their window in the church.
-They are, of course, "The Royal Entry" having provided the Escort Squadron for the presentation of The Queen's Colour to 1 S of TT in July 1952.
+They are, of course, "The Royal Entry" having provided the Escort Squadron for the presentation of The Queen's Colour to 1 School of Technical Training in July 1952.
 The Colour Bearer, SAA Mike Hines, remains the only non-commissioned airman to receive a Queen's Colour from the Sovereign herself.

-Mike, who won a cadetship to Cranwell, spent most of his career as a V bomber pilot, commanding 617 Sqn before retiring as a Wg Cdr.
+Mike, who won a cadetship to Cranwell, spent most of his career as a V-Bomber pilot, commanding 617 Squadron before retiring as a Wing Commander.
 He is now an antique furniture restorer and, obviously, a dab hand at stained glass window making.
 Is there any end to the skills and talents ex-brats develop?

 The 69th Association had insufficient funds to pay for the full cost of a window, but suggested at its next AGM that it would donate £100 and then ask for additional donations from members, to make up the full amount.